 Starting with the first bowl containing a single peach, each subsequent bowl contains one peach more than the previous, all the way up to ten peaches in the last bowl.

-Yet when starting instead with leaving the first bowl empty, and then placing one peach more in each subsequent bowl, the last bowl will only contain nine peaches; this still fits the original description.
+Yet when starting instead with leaving the first bowl empty, and then placing one peach more in each subsequent bowl, the last bowl will only contain nine peaches; this answer still fits the original question.
 The choice of starting with a single piece of fruit in the first bowl or leaving it empty is ours to make.

 When reviewing the two sets of ten bowls, it doesn’t take a mathematician to discover which set contains more peaches.
 But it also doesn’t take a judge to rule which set delivers more of the diverse aspects we may encounter in life.